ankitsaini2609/Hack-The-Box/Help/Readme.md

 > http://10.10.10.121/support/uploads/tickets

-Now lets use our google skills to find an exploit for ???.
-Then we get unauthenciated shell upload exploit for ???.
+Now lets use our google skills to find an exploit for helpdeskz.
+Then we get unauthenciated shell upload exploit.
 By default it doesn't work because the script uses local time while we need server time (UTC) .
 Again check the source code of helpdeskz and modify the script accordingly. we will get reverse shell which will lead us to user.txt
 <b> Exploit is available as final_exploit you can download it </b>